-For that reason, even if you do encounter problems on Macs with T2 chip or Apple Silicon while running macOS Big Sur or macOS Monterey, it makes no sense to reinstall the system yourself.
+For that reason, even if you do encounter problems on Macs with T2 chip or Apple Silicon while running macOS it makes no sense to reinstall the system yourself.

 For those who want to do a clean install so that no leftovers that belong to an old system are carried along, this no longer applies because none of this information is carried over.
 All components are checked after installation, then signed and finally the entire system sealed again.
 Again, the seal guarantees that everything is fine and that nothing untoward has crept in.

 However, there is one component of the system software that is not installed on the read-only system volume.
 All other user-installed programs reside on the volume with the user data, including Safari.
 This means Apple can offer a separate update for the browser and WebKit, so that you do not have to reinstall the whole system each time.

 In the case of Safari and other apps there can be benefits in cleaning up your Library folder since it may still contain remnants of old applications you no longer use.

 If you feel that you have a lot of this sort of crud on your Mac then cleaning your drive could be useful, just be prepared that it can be a risky business and you may end up deleting something important.
 Beware that a clean install can cause more problems that it fixes.

 If you are happy to take the risk and still want to wipe your Mac and reinstall macOS – which you should definitely do if you are selling or passing on your Mac – read on!

 As we explained above, there is more than one way to wipe your Mac and reinstall macOS:

 Make a copy of the macOS installer on a USB stick, reformat your drive and then install the macOS on to your Mac from the installer.